When and Why to Replace Your Garden Fence

 2. Frequent Repairs

 Constantly fixing broken posts or sagging mesh?
-Ongoing patchwork costs time and money.
-At a certain point, replacing the entire fence becomes more cost-effective than ongoing maintenance.
+Ongoing maintenance takes up a lot of time and can add up in price.
+At a certain point, replacing the entire fence becomes more cost-effective than having to constantly make repairs.

 3. Poor Functionality